Hypfer/Valetudo/docs/_pages/faq.md

 ...though, one that is frequently broken with no way for you to switch to a different browser, because on iDevices, every browser is Safari as required by the ToS of their digital storefront.

 There is no Blink or Gecko.
-There's only apples special blend of WebKit including all its bugs and quirks.<br/>
+There's only Apples special blend of WebKit including all its bugs and quirks.<br/>
 But this is a different rant.

 ### Why is there an Android app then?